What is Bucatini all'Amatriciana

 Like most Italian pasta sauces, Sugo all'Amatriciana is quite simple and can be put together in just minutes.
 Here's a list of what you'll need, along with suitable alternatives.

 Guanciale is a cured pork product made from the jowl of a pig, which has been rubbed with salt and spices and hung to partially dry.
-It has a more intense flavor than other cured Italian meats like Pancetta and has a wonderful texture that bursts into a pool of creamy flavor with each bite.
+It has a more intense flavor than other cured Italian meats like Pancetta, and has a wonderful texture that bursts into a pool of creamy flavor with each bite.
 If you have more time and an adventurous spirit, I encourage you to try my Guanciale & Mandarin Sugo; it's a true gustatory adventure!

 Guanciale is one ingredient that's worth finding, but if you absolutely can't get it, Pancetta or any other unsmoked cured pork product that has a high-fat content can be substituted.
 One substitution I strongly discourage is using bacon.
 It may look similar, but the smoked flavor will overpower all the other ingredients, and your finished dish won't taste much like the original.